What Is Lortab Used For?

 Teen Lortab Abuse

-- Keep any Lortab in your house securely locked and out of reach.
+- Keep any Lortab in your house securely locked away and out of reach.

 - Pay attention to the friends with whom your teen spends his or her time.